bennwitt/bennwitt/README.md

 ---

 ## 🩹 The Problem
-Modern operations — whether in manufacturing, logistics, or creative workflows — face:
+Across industries — manufacturing, logistics, IT operations, service delivery, creative production, and live events — organizations face a consistent set of challenges:

-- **Data overload**: scanned records, instrument logs, and compliance docs that resist easy analysis.
+- **Volume and complexity of data**: telemetry, logs, and documents that are difficult to parse into insight.
-- **Inefficiency**: manual workflows that slow throughput and introduce risk.
+- **Operational inefficiency**: manual workflows, redundant processes, and siloed systems that limit throughput.
-- **High stakes**: regulated environments where errors mean cost, delay, or compliance risk.
+- **High-stakes visibility**: regulated production lines, client-facing platforms, and live broadcasts where transparency and precision are non-negotiable.

-Teams need more than dashboards — they need **AI that integrates into their systems, augments their decisions, and scales with their reality.**
+- **Skills gap in emerging technologies**: teams benefit from upskilling in AI, machine learning, and pattern recognition, but practical adoption remains slow.

----
+The problem is not a lack of tools or dashboards.
+It is the **translation gap** between overwhelming data streams and the clarity required for resilient, transparent, and trusted decision-making.

 ---

 ## 👥 The Team (That’s Me + You)
 - **My Role**: Engineer + operator → building tools that scale and survive in production.